International Studies Course Offerings

 INTS 125 Introduction to East Asian Studies (Ogata)

-INTS 215* Introduction to Women’s Studies (TBA)
+INTS 190 Introduction to the Middle East (TBA)

 INTS 290 Introduction to Contemporary Africa (Esiobu)